-- SC6.1.1 An Authorised Officer having considered the details of the initial investigation may decide not to proceed with a Summary Hearing as outlined in SC5.2 and as a result refer the case to the University Secretary for action by a University Disciplinary Committee. - SC6.1.2 Within fifteen working days of the results of the referral from an Authorised Officer, the University Secretary will convene a University Disciplinary Committee. - SC6.1.3 The student will be given at least ten working days' notice of the committee date and time.
+- SC6.1.1 An Authorised Officer having considered the details of the initial investigation may decide not to proceed with a Summary Hearing as outlined in SC5.2 and as a result refer the case to the University Secretary, via the Appeals, Complaints and Conduct Manager, for action by a University Disciplinary Committee. - SC6.1.2 Within fifteen working days of the results of the referral from an Authorised Officer, the University Secretary will convene a University Disciplinary Committee.

+SC6.1.3 The student will be given at least ten working days' notice of the committee date and time.